Joseph Muscat: Second term as prime minister

 In May 2014 the Labor Party became the first party in Government in Malta to win the European Parliament election with 53% of all first count votes.
 In April 2015 the Labor Party also won the Local Council elections with just over 53% of all votes cast.
 On 25 May 2019, the Labour Party won the European Parliament election once again, by a margin of almost 43,000 votes over the Nationalist Party, receiving 54% of the total votes.
 For the first time the Labour Party elected four of the six Maltese MEPs.
 Local Council elections were held on the same day.
 The Labor Party obtained a landslide victory receiving 58% of the total votes, and surpassing the Nationalist Party with a record 47,100 votes.

-With these results, Joseph Muscat is to date, the only leader of a political party in Malta to have won all the elections he contested - ten out of ten, both from the opposition and government, against three different leaders of the Nationalist Party - Lawrence Gonzi, Simon Busuttil and Adrian Delia.

-Joseph Muscat is also the Maltese politician who garnered the highest number of votes in a General Election.
-He achieved this in 2013 and broke his own record in 2017.
-He is also the only Maltese Prime Minister to date achieving more than 50% of the total eligible voters in an election.
-He did this twice.